MisterRoy/clima/README.md

 ## 🏁Description

-<div style="text-align: justify">Clima is Weather Cross-Platform Mobile App built with Flutter.
+<div style="text-align: justify">Clima is a Weather Cross-Platform Mobile App built with Flutter.
 Users can have ambiant temperature and advices based on their location.</div>

 ![demo-gi](demo.gif)